mowzamao/cits3200/team_administration/sprint_1/scope_of_work.md

 # Preface

 This document addresses the requirements of the Sediment Colour system.
-The intended audience for this document are the designers and the clients of this project.
+The intended audience for this document is the designers and the clients of this project.

 ## **Team Members**